GSA-TTS/identity-site/content/_help/verify-your-identity/how-to-verify-your-identity._en.md

     **Switch from computer to phone**

     * Enter your phone number.
-        * Choose a phone number where you can receive SMS/Text messages and click “Continue.”
+        * Choose a phone number where you can receive SMS/text and click “Continue.”
     * Click on the link sent to your phone.
     * Take an image of the front of your ID
     * Take an image of the back of your ID